 I had low expectations walking into this film, as I think Tom Cruise is a bad actor and Cameron Crowe is a bad writer.
 Everything they do is so obvious, so forced, and so unnatural.
 For their first post-Jerry Maguire collaboration, they chose to adapt Alejandro Amenábar's labored twist-ending Spanish movie Open Your Eyes.
 Crowe pads Amenábar's original story with… read more!

-Peter O'Toole plays Maurice, an elderly London actor of moderate renown whose cranky best friend (Leslie Phillips), another aged thespian, is beset upon by his grand-niece (newcomer Jodie Whittaker), a snotty Northern girl with a taste for alcohol.
-Maurice - a lifelong ladies' man - finds himself instantly smitten with the impolite young niece and, even as he acknowledges that… read more!
+Peter O'Toole plays Maurice, an elderly London actor of moderate renown whose cranky best friend (Leslie Phillips), another aged thespian, is beset upon by his grandniece (newcomer Jodie Whittaker), a snotty Northern girl with a taste for alcohol.
+Maurice, a lifelong ladies' man, finds himself instantly smitten with the impolite young niece and, even as he acknowledges that he is… read more!

 I never got around to seeing this film when it first came out because of some slightly negative word-of-mouth amongst snooty critics, calling it a good effort but finding fault with Mike Leigh's portrait of a cheery middle-aged abortionist, deriding the character as a bit too "saintly".
 But then the Academy surprised everybody by bestowing Vera Drake with Oscar nominations… read more!